What is a Torn Ligament?

 - Limited ability to move the joint

-- Cannot bear weight
+- Inability to bear weight on joint

 - Symptoms that get worse

 The most commonly injured ligaments are ankles and knees.
 A torn ligament of the ankle is usually the result of a joint twist (tear, stretch, or a complete rupture) of the ligaments that join the bones of the ankle.
 A torn ligament of the knee is usually the result of a sudden twisting motion (anterior cruciate ligament) or a direct impact on the site (posterior cruciate ligament) as the result of a football tackle or motor vehicle accident.

 Other commonly injured ligaments include the shoulder and wrist.
 A torn ligament of the shoulder (glenoid labrum tear) is often due to a repetitive motion of the shoulders (e.g., throwing a ball, weightlifting) or from an acute trauma (e.g., a shoulder blow, a violent reach over the head to prevent a fall, a falling over on an extended arm, etc.).
 A torn ligament of the wrist is often due to a wrist twisted or torque, which usually happens because the reflex is to extend out the hand to support or break a fall.

 To diagnose a torn ligament, your doctor may: